 When you work from home, you can either go two ways.
 You can eat an ungodly amount of junk food or you can be sensible and take this opportunity to prepare fresh lunches and healthy snacks.

 Not going to lie, first few days I was the former.
-It was great while it lasted but I really want to start living a bit better and lose some weight.
+It was great while it lasted but I really wanted to start living a bit better and lose some weight.

-In the interests of balance, yes of course there are downsides.
+In the interests of balance, yes, of course, there are downsides alongside the benefits of working from home.
 I absolutely think everyone, if they can, should try working from home.
 But there are some sides to it that aren’t ideal.